klitscher/AirBnB_clone_v2/README.md

 # 0x04.
 AirBnB clone - Web framework

 ## Description
-What you should learn from this project:
+What you should learn from completing this project:

 * What is a Web Framework
 * How to build a web framework with Flask